What’s the most powerful tool in your teaching toolbox? Data.

 Digital tools help facilitate the flow of data

 A consistent flow of data is crucial to keep students progressing in their learning.
 This is where digital tools can help.
-Thanks to technology, teachers have the ability to give students the immediate feedback that is so crucial to their personalized learning.
+Thanks to technology in the classroom, teachers have the ability to give students the immediate feedback that is so crucial to their personalized learning.

 When assigning a report or presentation for assessment, teachers can give students real-time feedback by using an online platform such as Google Docs.
 This helps students to not only create a better end product, but also actively learn while progressing through the assignment.